 Take Cape Arago Highway west from Charleston and you’ll find four miles of trails (one way) that trace a path along one of Oregon’s most spectacular stretches of coastline.
-From Sunset Bay, the trail winds around the coastal bluffs offering spectacular views of the rugged, cliff-lined Pacific Ocean.
-It then runs past Shore Acres Botanical Gardens and Simpson Reef viewing area to the captivating Cape Arago State Park.
-Visit the Oregon Coast Trail website (Sunset Bay to Cape Arago, Segment 7_)_.
+From Sunset Bay, the trail winds around the coastal bluffs, offering spectacular views of the rugged, cliff-lined Pacific Ocean.
+It then runs past Shore Acres Botanical Gardens and the Simpson Reef viewing area before ending at the captivating Cape Arago State Park.
+Visit the Oregon Coast Trail website (Sunset Bay to Cape Arago, Segment 7) .
 Click here for a trail map .

 Located almost an hour by car from Coos Bay at the end of Coos River Highway, Golden and Silver Falls is 24 miles off Highway 101 (Directions Here! ).
 A hidden gem in the dense coastal forests of southwest Oregon, Golden and Silver Falls State Natural Area may be hard to find, but it’s well worth the drive.
 A small parking and picnic area is located along the banks of Glenn and Silver Creeks, set in an old-growth forest of Douglas fir, Big Leaf Maple and Oregon Myrtle trees.
 Hiking trails wind through scenic canyons to each of the waterfalls, which plunge over sheer rock cliffs to moss-covered boulders 100 feet below.
 Hike 1.4 miles to the top of Golden Falls to get an eagle’s-eye view of the cascading waterfall and giant old-growth firs and cedars.
 Visit the Golden & Silver Falls Page on the Oregon State Parks website.